 – Those looking to uncover how the COVID-19 pandemic has shifted the perception in urgency of implementing a national paid leave program

 About Our Featured Faculty

-Jennifer Hook (Ph.D.
-University of Washington, 2006) is Professor of Sociology at the University of Southern California.
-Her research areas include gender, family demography, inequality, work-family, social policy, and comparative sociology.
+Jennifer Hook (PhD University of Washington, 2006) is professor of sociology at USC.
+Her research areas include gender, family demography, inequality, work-family, social policy and comparative sociology.
 Hook focuses on how social contexts, particularly social policies and opportunities in the labor market, impact individuals and families.
 Her recent work examines the influence of country context on women’s employment, fathers’ time with children, and the division of household labor, as well as the impacts of state policy and practice on foster children’s outcomes and the economic vulnerability of parents involved with the child welfare system.
 Her research has appeared in journals including the American Sociological Review, the American Journal of Sociology, Social Forces, Journal of Marriage and Family, and the European Sociological Review.